Legal Help for People Injured in New York City Janitorial Work

 Janitorial staff are a vital part of different industries, performing many tasks behind the scenes.
 Just like any other employees, those in the cleaning industry have the right to expect a safe work environment where they can do their jobs and not be harmed.
 Unfortunately, cleaning can present numerous occupational hazards, including some that are unique to the industry.
 When employers do not recognize these hazards or provide ways for their employees to avoid them, people can get hurt, and employers can be held liable for their costs.

-Businesses in New York rely on janitorial workers to keep offices, universities, hospitals, and other locations clean and running smoothly.
+Businesses in New York City rely on janitorial workers to keep offices, universities, hospitals, and other locations clean and running smoothly.
 If you or a loved one has been harmed due to unsafe work conditions, please do not suffer in silence.
 Call Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353.
-Tell our NY personal injury attorneys about what happened so we can discuss your options and talk about the best way for you to move forward.
+Tell our NYC personal injury attorneys about what happened so we can discuss your options and talk about the best way for you to move forward.

 Back to Top